Skip to main content

 " Salmon cooked with passion fruit juice and rice from Rancho Chito in Santo Domingo"

-Hello, my dearest Story Time friends from around the world, how have you been?
-I'm back with another Story Time episode, nd in this episode we're talking about lunch at Rancho Chito in Santo Domingo.
-As you may know, I was visiting the Dominican Republic, along with other youth delegates from the Caribbean, at the invitation of the International Republican Institute and the National Endowment for Democracy.
-20 of the best students participating in the Caribbean Youth Fellowship Program were invited to the CAPP conference.
-The Program heavily focused on public policy and leadership.
+As many of you know, I recently visited the Dominican Republic alongside other youth delegates from the Caribbean.
+We were there at the invitation of the International Republican Institute (IRI) and the National Endowment for Democracy (NED).
+Out of the many talented students in the Caribbean Youth Fellowship Program, 20 of us were selected to attend the CAPP conference, which focused heavily on public policy and leadership.

 " Shachem Lieuw and the Christmas decorations at Rancho Chito in Santo Domingo"